-Curated by the Department of Museums, Archives, and Rare Books in 2013, the exhibit celebrates the first half century of KSU.
-It features materials from the KSU Archives and was displayed in the Athenaeum Gallery at Sturgis Library.
+Curated by the Department of Museums, Archives and Rare Books in 2013, the exhibit celebrates the first half century of KSU.
+It features materials from the Kennesaw State University Archives and Special Collections and was displayed in the Athenaeum Gallery at Sturgis Library.

-Curated by the Department of Museums, Archives, and Rare Books in 2018, the exhibit narrates the history of KSU's Bagwell College of Education.
-The exhibit features images from the KSU Archives and is on permanent display on the second floor of the Bagwell Education Building.
+Curated by the Department of Museums, Archives and Rare Books in 2018, the exhibit narrates the history of KSU's Bagwell College of Education.
+The exhibit features images from the University Archives and Special Collections and is on permanent display on the second floor of the Bagwell Education Building.

-Curated by the Department of Museums, Archives, and Rare Books in 2018, the exhibit illustrates the life and accomplishments of Dr. Michael J. Coles.
-This exhibit features materials from the Michael J. Coles Papers in the KSU Archives and is located in the atrium of the Burruss Building, home of Coles College of Business.
+Curated by the Department of Museums, Archives and Rare Books in 2018, the exhibit illustrates the life and accomplishments of Dr. Michael J. Coles.
+This exhibit features materials from the Michael J. Coles Papers in the University Archives and Special Collections and is located in the atrium of the Burruss Building, home of Coles College of Business.